 Defending some conclusions may require a single paragraph, in which case the conclusion of the outline can become a topic sentence.
 Supporting the conclusive topic sentence involves using your research (from step 1) as premises, organized into deductive or inductive arguments with logical transitions.

 The procedure that the Reasoned Writing framework suggests is hierarchical.
 Beginning by using steps 1 to 5 to outline the most-inclusive ("top") level of the hierarchy establishes a set of specific goals for each section of the paper.
 In terms of the analogy of a tree, the top-level outline clarifies the overall shape and branches of the tree.
-Once a set of overall goals and a structure are established, then it is possible to focus attention on specific areas of the outline ("branches") without needing to worry about higher-level arguments.
-The process of outlining can continue until it reaches a point where conclusions can be specific premises: statements of fact based on data.
+Once you have established a set of overall goals and a structure, then it is possible to focus attention on specific areas of the outline ("branches") without needing to worry about higher-level arguments.
+The process of outlining can continue until it reaches a point where conclusions can be specific premises: statements of fact based on data (and supported by references).
 Sound or strong conclusions that are based on empirical data and self-contained (specific) are modular and unlikely to be changed by sections or conclusions of the paper.
 Therefore, using a repeated framework to hierarchically generate and fill in an outline can simplify the process of writing by limiting the amount of information that must be considered at any one time.